Bankruptcy – An Overview

 Types of Proceedings

 The agriculture crisis of the 1980s led Congress to enact emergency legislation creating a bankruptcy proceeding specifically applicable to farmers.
-Congress believed that Chapter 11 was too complicated, expensive, and time-consuming for farmers, Chapter 13 did not address the larger debt loads faced by family farmers.
+Congress believed that Chapter 11 was too complicated, expensive, and time-consuming for farmers, and Chapter 13 did not address the larger debt loads faced by family farmers.
 Chapter 7 liquidation was too harsh to be the only option for farmers tied to the land for generations.
 Therefore, Chapter 12 was created to give farmers a chance to reorganize their debts and keep their land.

-Due to the nature of the emergency surrounding the legislation and the uncertainty of its successfulness, Chapter 12 was initailly temporary and contained a sunset provision that required periodic action to renew the code section.
-In 2005, Congress enacted the Bankruptcy Abuse Prevention and Consumer Protection Act of 2005, Pub.
+Due to the nature of the emergency surrounding the legislation and the uncertainty of its successfulness, Chapter 12 was initially temporary and contained a sunset provision that required periodic action to renew the code section.
+In 2005, Congress enacted the Bankruptcy Abuse Prevention and Consumer Protection Act of 2005, (BAPCPA), Pub.
 L. No. 109-08, 119 Stat.
 23 (codified in scattered sections of 11 U.S.C.), which made Chapter 12 a permanent part of the Bankruptcy Code.
 Other significant changes were made regarding the eligibility requirements for Chapter 12.

 For an excellent discussion of the Chapter 12 eligibility requirements, as well as other aspects of Chapter 12, please see the following articles: